timescale/docs/timescaledb/tutorials/nfl-analytics/join-with-relational.md

 (the Denver Broncos), they are not accustomed to playing in high altitude.

 Earlier we ingested stadium data.
-Now we can run a query to see the performance of players at each position when they are playing at Mile High Stadium.
+Now we can run a query to see the performance of players when they are playing at Mile High Stadium.

-Use this query to compare the average acceleration and yards run of individual players when they are performing in stadiums outside of Denver versus when they are playing in Denver.
+Like many of the queries in our analysis section, for this example you will utilize the relational nature of this data.
+You will join the `tracking`, `player`, and `game` tables to compare the average acceleration and yards run of individual players when they are performing in stadiums outside of Denver versus when they are playing within Denver.
 The columns `avg_acc_den` and `avg_yards_den` represent the acceleration and yard statistics while in Denver.

 ```sql
 WITH stat_vals AS (